adityasneo/Blackduck/README.md

 Blackduck can integrate with backstage https://github.com/deepan10/backstage-plugin-blackduck

-To Take Black Duck Product tour go to the website https://www.synopsys.com/software-integrity/security-testing/software-composition-analysis.html and click on Product Tour
+To Know how Black Duck works go to the website https://www.synopsys.com/software-integrity/security-testing/software-composition-analysis.html and click on Product Tour